The Four Formats at a Glance

 GPX: The Common Language

-GPX (GPS Exchange Format) is the lingua franca of GPS data: a plain-text XML format storing tracks (recorded paths), routes (planned paths), and waypoints (named locations).
+GPX (GPS Exchange Format) is the lingua franca of GPS data: a plain-text XML format — defined by the GPX 1.1 schema — storing tracks (recorded paths), routes (planned paths), and waypoints (named locations).
 Nearly every navigation app, GPS receiver, and trail website reads and writes it.
 Sensor streams ride along in per-point extensions — covered in detail in our sensor data guide.

 Choose GPX when the destination is unknown or varied: sharing with other people, moving data between apps, archiving.
 It's the safest default, and it's what all of our field tools operate on.